tewidis/AOS/markdown/shared_memory.md

 | Linked List Queueing Lock |

     * Algorithm Grading
-        - If processor provides a fetch_and_free operation, queueing locks are a good choice.
+        - If processor provides a fetch_and_phi operation, queueing locks are a good choice.
 If the processor only provides test_and_set, expontential backoff is a better choice.